Joan O’Neill, MA, LPC

 Grief, Loss & Trauma

 Joan has a deep desire to help individuals who have experienced negative life events through the difficult processes of recovery and building resilience.
 She has a particular gift in helping people heal through grief and loss, whether it is a result of divorce, illness, the loss of a loved one, or another event.
-She also understands the intergenerational effects of trauma-related to child abuse, bullying, sexual molestation, or combat, and how it impacts both the individual and the family.
+She also understands the intergenerational effects of trauma-related to experiences such as child abuse, bullying, sexual molestation, and combat, and how it impacts both the individual and the family.

-Joan has a special interest in working with individuals with disabilities, as well as their caregivers.
-She understands the emotional stress that comes along with long-term illness and living with other disabilities.
+Joan has a special interest in working with individuals with serious illnesses and/or disabilities, as well as their caregivers.
+She understands the emotional stress that comes along with long-term illness and living with physical disabilities.
 She aspires to help people with disabilities navigate through life while acknowledging their unique challenges.

 For fun …

 Joan has raised five Leader Dog puppies for the blind, one of which was “career-changed” to work as a therapy dog, visiting schools and hospitals.
-She has a passion for yoga and earned her teaching certificate during the pandemic.
-Joan also loves the outdoors, spending most vacations hiking, skiing, bicycling, kayaking, and swimming.
+She is currently raising a Golden puppy that is a therapy dog-in-training!
+Joan has a passion for yoga and earned her teaching certificate during the pandemic.
+She also loves the outdoors, spending most vacations hiking, skiing, bicycling, kayaking, and swimming.